vxrdis/allen-interval-probabilities/README.md

 ## Ethical & Inclusivity Statement

-- **No Human Data**: Only simulated intervals used; no personal/sensitive data.
+- **No Human Data**: Only simulated intervals used; no personal or sensitive data involved.
 - **Academic Integrity**: Code and references are properly cited.
-- **Inclusivity**: Dashboard uses color-blind-friendly palettes where possible.
+- **Inclusivity**: Dashboard uses colour-blind-friendly palettes where possible.

 ---